Thamasb/battleships-game/README.md

 # Testing

 - As a user I want to be able to start the game.
+- As a user I want to be able to informed about the game and rules.
-- As a user I want ot be able mark my shots on the table.
+- As a user I want to be able mark my shots on the table.
+- As a user I want to be able to know how many ships are on the table.
+- As a user I want to be able to know how many shot I have.
+- As a user I want to be able to know how many shots left
-- As a user I want to be able to informed if my shot is a miss or a hit.
+- As a user I want to be able to informed if my shot is hit or missedd a ship.
 - As a user I want to be able to check how many ships shunk.
 - As a user I want to be able to restart the game.